 Feminism and surrogacy.

-A core belief of any feminist, is that a woman has the right to full bodily autonomy.
+Feminist beliefs include that a woman has the right to full bodily autonomy.
 That includes reproductive autonomy; the right to determine if and when she has children, how many, and the right to make decisions about her fertility and reproduction.
-I am a surrogate and a feminist; I aim to be intersectional in my feminism.
-My feminism crystallised when I became a mother to two boy children, and I later worked at an aboriginal organisation.
+I am a surrogate and an intersectional feminist.
+My feminism crystallised when I became a mother to two boy children.
 I was confronted with my privilege as a white person, and the disadvantage I experience as a woman, and reflected on the different experiences my two white sons were likely to have in their lifetimes.

 I exercised my bodily autonomy to assist people with the donation of my eggs, and as a surrogate.
 The decision was discussed with my partner – not because he could tell me what to do, but because we are a team and it was a team decision.
-I liken the decision of becoming an egg donor to that of breastfeeding our children – my body, my choice.
 The idea that anyone could tell me what I could do with my body, or my genes for that matter, is offensive to me.

 As a privileged woman with good fertility and health, I wanted to help to ‘level the playing field’ for someone without my privilege.
 This might have influenced my decision to carry for a gay couple in the middle of the marriage equality debate in Australia.
 Certainly, I have felt very lucky to have been able to make reproductive decisions without many barriers, unlike many gay men, and women suffering infertility.